Frequently Asked Questions

-We add new content weekly.
+We add new content monthly.

 Because we are always with our daughters it makes sense for us to involve them, and they want to be included in sharing here.
 We spend a lot of our days engaging with them, but there is still a lot of content that can apply to any age: Garden tips and recommendations, seasonal food and herbal recipes, notes for self care and well being according to seasonal needs, and some hand work inspiration and instruction.